-Neurology Solutions is accepting new patients seeking a specialist in treating Parkinson’s disease, dystonia, essential tremor and age-related disorders affecting movement.
+The Neurology Solutions wellness center is accepting new patients seeking a specialist in treating Parkinson’s disease, dystonia, essential tremor, and age-related disorders affecting movement.
 If you would like to schedule a movement disorder specialist consultation, please contact Neurology Solutions by email or call 512-865-6310 to schedule an appointment.

-Stay informed by frequenting Neurology Solutions’ blog and follow Neurology Solutions’ Youtube page to be notified of educational videos on lifestyle and treatment options for movement disorders.
-Join Neurology Solutions Movement Disorders Center’s email list to stay up to date on the latest in treatment and how to manage stress, stay healthy and maintain quality of life while living with a movement disorder.
+Stay informed by frequenting health and wellness center’s blog and follow Neurology Solutions’ Youtube page to be notified of educational videos on lifestyle and treatment options for movement disorders.
+Join Neurology Solutions Movement Disorders Center’s email list to stay up to date on the latest in treatment and how to manage stress, stay healthy, and maintain quality of life while living with a movement disorder.